So why is it so hard?

-Which means that if you don’t have insanely great managers and producers (and you surely can’t afford those at this point), then you’re doomed, unless you take things into your own hands.
+Which means that if you don’t have insanely great managers and producers (and you surely can’t afford those at this point), then you’re doomed, unless you start caring about all of the boring work that has to be done in the background.
 99% of all artists refuse to acknowledge this, that’s why they fail, and that’s why they’ll never become successful.

 So please wake up, stop dreaming, accept reality, and take fate into your own hands.

 Luckily, all of the information you’ll need to achieve this can be found in this manual.